Board of Directors

 Director

-Tenzing Dolma is currently a Master's student at Columbia University, specializing in research following the Nechung Oracle and the historical, religious, and cognitive approaches to its presence.
-Her interests broadly lie at the intersection of the western scientific approach and historical, as well as a religious understanding of concepts within Tibetan Buddhism that regard consciousness and states of being.
+Tenzing Dolma is currently a researcher at Columbia University, where her work focuses on the Nechung Oracle through historical, religious, and cognitive frameworks.
+Her academic interests lie at the intersection of Western scientific approaches and Tibetan Buddhist understandings of consciousness and states of being.